 This post contains affiliate links, which means I might make a small commission if you make a purchase.
 This does not affect your cost.
 Thank you!

+Many new homeschool parents wonder about how to teach the alphabet.
 I taught preschool in a classroom setting for two years, and I’ve taught preschool in a homeschool setting for two years.
 One of my primary goals for any preschool student, be it my own child or someone else’s, is letter recognition and letter sounds.
 Here are some strategies you can use to teach the alphabet!

 Display the letters.
 I have a beautiful set of alphabet cards from Gentle + Classical Press hanging in my play room.
 Young children recognize the animals and images on the card.
 When they say something like, “I see a penguin,” I’ll point out that penguin starts with P and say the /p/ sound.